Skip to Content

 • url is required

-• at least one of auth or authProvider is required
+• authProvider is required

 See Authentication for the full auth guide.